Domes Pharma

 - Prescription must match the product, strength and formulation ordered.

-- For orders involving more than one pet, a separate prescription is required for each animal.
-Please enter all pet names in the box above.
+- For orders involving more than one pet, a separate prescription is required.

-- Uploaded prescriptions are held on file for up to 6 months or until the prescribed number of repeats has been supplied, whichever comes first.
+- Uploaded prescriptions are valid for up to 6 months or until the prescribed number of repeats has been supplied, whichever comes first.
+In accordance with UK Veterinary Medicines Regulations, we are legally required to retain veterinary prescriptions for a minimum of 5 years.

 All orders are reviewed by our veterinary team.
-Prescription checks are typically completed within 2 working days.
-Orders are dispatched once checks are complete and the medication is ready.
+Prescription checks are typically completed the same day.
+Orders are dispatched once checks are complete and the medication is ready for dispatch.
 Read our prescription policy.

 PRODUCT INFORMATION